OCFL/spec/draft/spec/index.md

 It is preferable that both [Object Extensions](#object-extensions) and [Storage Root Extenstions](#storage-root-extensions) are documented and registered in the [OCFL Extensions repository](https://ocfl.github.io/extensions/).
-However, local extensions MAY be documented by including a plain text document directly in the storage root, thus making the storage root self-documenting.
+However, local extensions <span class="rfc2119">MAY</span> be documented by including a plain text document directly in the storage root, thus making the storage root self-documenting.

 ### 4.6 Filesystem features
 {: #filesystem-features}